 A welcome sense of community can result from residents participating in social activities together.
 The communal areas are available for residents to use individually or for organised events, activities, or groups.
-The activities calendar is shared in the newsletter which is received by all residents.
+There is a Residents Association with an elected committee.
+Events and activities are planned here.